-No University recognized organization shall organize or sponsor any event on or off campus where alcohol or illicit drugs are served, used, or sold.
+No University recognized student organization shall organize or sponsor any event on or off campus where alcohol or illicit drugs are served, used, or sold.

 Although some students may be of legal drinking age (age 21 in Tennessee), alcohol use or possession is not permitted in residence halls or on campus property.
-In addition, alcohol and drug paraphernalia is not permitted in the residence halls.
+In addition, alcohol and drug paraphernalia are not permitted in the residence halls or on campus.